YN-Zheng/OpenWPM/zyn_note.md

 ('serving 501 response', 1)
 ```

+> Request not found:
+- 80% is due to request to less than 100 sites
+- 95%: less than 2000 sites
+- 'long tail'

 ### OpenWPM: unsuccessful crawl
 1. Popen error
 2. custom_command       - INFO     - There are 0 links on https://enjoypclife.net/
 ## Analysis
 ### Canvas FP
 ### Audio FP